What Is Dust Allergy?

 - Vacuum daily with a HEPA vacuum cleaner - Whether it is a console, handheld, or stick vacuum, if it can suck, is good enough for us.
 So vacuum thoroughly at every cover of the room including hard to reach places and carpet.
 That's where dust bunnies are born.

 - Change your bedding regularly – If you wake up with a nasty rash or itches, there could be dust mites in your bed.
 Change or wash your bed sheet, pillows case regularly to kill off dust mites and remove loosen fiber.
 Consider switching to hypoallergenic covers for better dust mites protection.

 - Organized your home clutter – Hide garments, clothes, and towels inside a drawer or cabinet to avoid dust collection.
-Store away toys, books, or gadgets into a box rather than leave it exposed.
+Store away toys, books, or gadgets into a box rather than leaving them exposed.

 - No indoor pets if possible - Dogs and cats will also contribute to dust through shed hair, pet dander, ticks, and dirt.
 If the furry one must stay, groom them daily so there's less flaky skin in the air.

-- Clean or change the filter – Filter in an air conditioner or ventilation system has a usage lifespan.
-When the filter is dirty, clean it via vacuuming or replace it accordingly.
+- Clean or change the filter – Filter found in an air conditioner or ventilation system has a usage lifespan.
+When the filter is dirty, wash, vacuum or replace it accordingly.

-- Never use feather duster - It might seem effective, but it does not collect dust but rather moves dust from one place to another.
+- Never use feather duster - It might seem effective, but it just moves dust from one place to another.
 Use a damp cloth instead and start wiping from top to bottom.

 How to Choose the Best Air Purifier for Dust